PMCarranza/10-nodejs/README.md

 Please scroll down to see a few examples of how this app works;  Thanks!

 ## **Search**

- or 'movie-this' or 'concert-this' (depending on the user's choice), followed by the name of what the user is looking for.
+The user can look for a movie or group, by typing in the terminal *node* followed by either 'movie-this' or 'concert-this' (depending on the user's choice), followed by the name of what the user is looking for.

 # **Looking for a song**